A Wesleyan response to mass shootings

 “One of the things we try to do in the Bible study is look at underlying issues,” he said.

 He also urges that United Methodists advocate among their neighbors and leaders for change.
-He pointed to success that United Methodist campaigners recently had in Washington State, which in 2014 approved by voter referendum for universal background checks.
+He pointed to success that United Methodist campaigners recently had in Washington State, which in 2014 approved a voter referendum for universal background checks.
 However, Mefford said, he wants to see more federal regulations.
 California has some of the strictest gun laws in the country, but he said that doesn’t prevent people from bringing legally purchased guns from other states.

 “There is no magic cure that will stop every mass shooting,” he acknowledged.
 “But not being able to stop every mass shooting is not a license to do nothing.”